balinth0rvath/CarND-Traffic-Sign-Classifier/writeup.md

  #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

- Here are seven German traffic signs that I found on the web.
+ Here are six German traffic signs that I found on the web.
 There is a 'Chicken warning' sign explained later.

 | Sign			        |     Difficulty	        					|
  |:---------------------:|:---------------------------------------------:|